ChrisMarshallNY/ITCB-master/01-SecondStep/README.md

 What we did, was add a subscript that accepts a String as its argument, and then scans the Array, comparing the IDs, until it finds the one for which we're searching.

+Note that we use the "colon" (":") qualifier.
+That means "[`CBAttribute`](https://developer.apple.com/documentation/corebluetooth/cbattribute)" *or any subclass of [`CBAttribute`](https://developer.apple.com/documentation/corebluetooth/cbattribute).* Since [`CBService`](https://developer.apple.com/documentation/corebluetooth/cbservice) and [`CBCharacteristic`](https://developer.apple.com/documentation/corebluetooth/cbcharacteristic) are both subclasses of [`CBAttribute`](https://developer.apple.com/documentation/corebluetooth/cbattribute), this will apply to either one of them.

-Basically, it treats the Array like a `[String: CBAttribute]` Dictionary.
+Basically, it treats the Array like a `[String: `[`CBAttribute`](https://developer.apple.com/documentation/corebluetooth/cbattribute)] Dictionary.
 Not super-efficient, but we don't need it to be.
-It will make the code we're about to write a lot simpler, by allowing us to search the built-in Arrays using `CBUUID` Strings.
+It will make the code we're about to write a lot simpler, by allowing us to search the built-in Arrays using [`CBUUID`](https://developer.apple.com/documentation/corebluetooth/cbuuid) Strings.

 We also have a cached "[`question`](https://github.com/LittleGreenViper/ITCB/blob/9237ba70ba2cc074fdc19bca52aecf44176e66b6/SDK-src/src/internal/ITCB_SDK_Central_internal.swift#L128)" property (I normally advise against caching Bluetooth values, but this is really the best way to do this, while keeping this code simple).
 This will hold our outgoing question String.

 ***NOTE:*** *We don't actually set this until after the Peripheral has confirmed receipt of the string.*

-And finally, we have a stored property called [`_peerInstance`](https://github.com/LittleGreenViper/ITCB/blob/9237ba70ba2cc074fdc19bca52aecf44176e66b6/SDK-src/src/internal/ITCB_SDK_internal.swift#L180), which holds a strong reference to either a [`CBPeripheral`](https://developer.apple.com/documentation/corebluetooth/cbperipheral) or a [`CBCentral`](https://developer.apple.com/documentation/corebluetooth/cbcentral) (when operating in Peripheral Mode).
+And finally, we have a stored property called [`_peerInstance`](https://github.com/LittleGreenViper/ITCB/blob/9237ba70ba2cc074fdc19bca52aecf44176e66b6/SDK-src/src/internal/ITCB_SDK_internal.swift#L180), which holds a strong reference to either a [`CBCentral`](https://developer.apple.com/documentation/corebluetooth/cbcentral) or a  [`CBPeripheral`](https://developer.apple.com/documentation/corebluetooth/cbperipheral) (when operating in Peripheral Mode).

 Note that this is a **strong** reference.
 We need it to be so, because this will hold our only reference to the entity.
 I won't go into much detail, but I wanted to mention it, as it makes an appearance below.